Ángel Rodríguez (basketball): Rio Grande Valley Vipers (2018–2019)

-Austin Spurs (2019–present)
+Austin Spurs (2019–2020)

 On December 31, 2019, Rodríguez was traded to the Austin Spurs by the Rio Grande Valley Vipers for the returning right of Josh Huestis.

-Vaqueros de Bayamon (2020–present)
+Vaqueros de Bayamon (2020–2022)

 On 2020, Rodriguez Tricoche returned to the Baloncesto Superior Nacional to play for the Vaqueros de Bayamón.
 On March 12, 2020, the league announced that they will be postponing the tournament because of the coronavirus.
 The BSN resumed the competition on November 10, 2020, in a bubble format, similar to what the NBA did.
 The bubble took place at the Wyndham Grand Rio Mar Puerto Rico Golf & Beach Resort, in Rio Grande, Puerto Rico with a duration of six weeks.
 The Vaqueros were crowned champions after sweeping the Piratas de Quebradillas in the Serie Final Chrysler.
 Angel carried the finals Most Valuable Player award after helping Bayamon to won their 15th championship in league's history.

 The next season, even he was named Most Valuable Player and dominated the league with 19 points, 5.6 rebounds, and led the tournament in assists averaging 8.4 per game, not everything were good news for the team.
 On September 27, 2021, the point guard injured his right hand thumb and that kept him out for the rest of the season.
 The Vaqueros still went to the playoffs but were eliminated in the semifinals by the Mets de Guaynabo (basketball).

+In the 2022 season, he won his second championship with Bayamón when they defeated Atléticos de San Germán in the finals.